kimmokal/Jetter/README.md

 ## Running the code

-Change the source file in python/ConfFile_cfg.py
+Change the input file in python/ConfFile_cfg.py

-To run the code and generate the tuples:
+To generate the tuples, run
 ```
     cmsRun python/ConfFile_cfg.py
 ```
-To view the tuples in ROOT:
+And to view the tuples in ROOT
 ```
     root -l nanotuple_*
     TBrowser a
 ```
+from there use the graphical interface.